Print Options

 • PPHA 60000 Policy Labs

-Certificate in Education Policy
+Specialization in Education Policy

 Faculty Director: Anjali Adukia

-Program Description: The Education Policy Certificate is designed to provide students with the background, concepts, and tools necessary to understand and address policy problems in education.
-The certificate’s curriculum will afford students opportunities to expose themselves to the multiple disciplines and fields that speak to global and domestic education challenges, such as labor economics, public economics, development economics, development psychology, behavioral science, mechanism design, sociology, and education and child studies.
+Program Description: The Education Policy specialization is designed to provide students with the background, concepts, and tools necessary to understand and address policy problems in education.
+The specialization's curriculum will afford students opportunities to expose themselves to the multiple disciplines and fields that speak to global and domestic education challenges, such as labor economics, public economics, development economics, development psychology, behavioral science, mechanism design, sociology, and education and child studies.

-Certificate Requirements
+Specialization Requirements

 Required Courses (at least two)